wuxb45/remixdb/README.md

 This roughly corresponds to the 64KB block size limit.
 TODO: store every huge value in a separate file and record the file name as the value of the KV pair in RemixDB.

-* *WAL recovery*: The log-recovery process has not been implemented.
-Currently RemixDB performs a final compaction upon closing so all the data will be available when it gets reopened.
-When a process running RemixDB crashes or gets killed, data buffered in the WAL will not be read.
-TODO: implement the full WAL mechainisms to provide the same log-recovery semantics of LevelDB.

 # Optimization: Minimizing REMIX (Re-)Building Cost

 This implementation employs an optimization to minimize the REMIX building cost.